 Vitamins & Minerals: Pumpkin is rich in Vitamin C which can protect against cancer, Vitamin A which can boost immunity, Magnesium for healthy teeth and bones, Zinc which supports bone density, and Potassium which can prevent cardiovascular diseases.

 Fiber: Pumpkins are an excellent source of dietary fiber which helps keep us regular!
 This fiber also leads to healthy blood sugar and cholesterol levels.

 Low cal: Pumpkins are low in calories and fat.

 Diuretic: Pumpkins act as natural diuretics, meaning they flush toxins out of our bodies.

 And don’t even get me started on how healthy pumpkin seeds are for you!
-I’ve dedicated a whole article on them recently.
+I’ve dedicated a whole article to them recently.

 I think we can agree that pumpkins are worth eating!
 But you might not want to hoe into one of the ornamental ones.
-Some pumpkins are meant for eating and some are only meant for decorating with!
+Some pumpkins are meant for eating and some are only meant for decorating!